Bareilly district: Geography

 Bareilly is located at 28°10′N, 78°23′E, and lies in northern India.
 It borders Pilibhit and Shahjahanpur on East and Rampur on west, Udham Singh Nagar (Uttarakhand) in North and Badaun in South.
-It is a level terrain, watered by many streams, the general slope being towards the south.
+It is a level terrain, watered by a number of streams, the general slope being towards the south.
 The soil is fertile and highly cultivated, groves of noble trees abound, and the villages have a neat, prosperous look.
 A tract of forest jungle called the tarai stretches along the extreme north of the district and teems with large game such as tigers, bears, deer and wild pigs.
 The river Sarda or Gogra forms the eastern boundary of the district and is the principal stream.
 Next in importance is the Ramganga, which receives as its tributaries most of the hill torrents of the Kumaon mountains.
-The Deoha is another great drainage artery and receives many minor streams.
+The Deoha is another great drainage artery and receives multiple minor streams.
 The Gomati or Gumti also passes through the district.